The G8TMV CTCSS encoder board

 turns off the output.

-The CTCSS board can not drive a Piezo sounder for audible Morse code output directly due to
+The CTCSS board can drive a Piezo sounder for audible Morse code output directly via the

 The value of 'R' determines the volume and will depend on the sounder type and the supply voltage,